mech/Notes/HR/data.md

 # Data

+> Don't draw the wrong conclusion even if you have data.

 How data can improve performance.
 What performance?
 Please find out from your domain.

 To mine data, you need to store metrics, telemetry data.
 Tiny events that happen in your business processes.